-If you or someone you love is just starting out in the workplace, retirement is probably the last thing that comes to mind.
-But as Clark says all the time, it’s important to save early and often.
+If you or someone you love is just starting out in the workplace, retirement is probably the last thing on your mind.
+But as money expert Clark Howard says all the time, it’s important to save early and often!

 Retirees: We have regrets

-In a recent survey of retired adults who don’t have a pension, seniors opened up about their financial regrets.
-And this is information that you’ll want to share with the millennials in your life.
+In a recent survey of retired adults who don’t have a pension, seniors opened up about their financial regrets and provided information that you’ll want to share with the millennials in your life.

 Fill in the blank

 The retired workers who took part in the poll were asked to complete the following sentence:

 When I look back on what I might have done differently with my retirement savings, I should have…

 These were the top three answers:

 - 39% of the retirees said they should have started saving earlier in their working life

 - 35% said they should have saved more